December 21, 2024

 Pros and Cons of Using a Trailing Stop

-When trading , the ability to manage risk and protect profits is indeed crucial.
+When trading cryptocurrencies, the ability to manage risk and protect profits is indeed crucial.
 A trailing stop is a popular tool that traders use to achieve this balance as it dynamically adjusts with the market, offering a flexible approach to safeguarding gains while limiting potential losses.

 Pros: